Blue Eagle (character): Fictional character biography

 James Dore Sr. operated during World War II under the persona of American Eagle, outfitted with a pair of wings which he obtained through unknown means.
 During this period, he was allied with other heroes such as Power Princess and Professor Imam as members of the Golden Agency.
 At an unspecified time after the war, he had retired, was married and sired a son years later.

 James Dore Jr., who was born in Mayflower, Freedonia on his Earth, was an airplane mechanic.
 He began his career as a superhero when he inherited the mantle of the American Eagle from his father and joined the Squadron Supreme.
-With the Squadron Supreme, he encountered the Avengers Goliath II, Quicksilver, Scarlet Witch, and the Vision.
-Eventually Dore abandoned the American Eagle identity after a falling out with his father over political differences, and adopted the identity of Cap'n Hawk.
+With the Squadron Supreme, he encountered the Avengers Goliath, Quicksilver, Scarlet Witch, and the Vision.
+Dore abandoned the American Eagle identity after a falling out with his father over political differences, and adopted the identity of Cap'n Hawk.
 Alongside the Squadron Supreme, he battled the Avengers on behalf of the Serpent Cartel, and then turned against the Cartel when their hold on him was broken.
 Alongside the Squadron and Thor, he battled Emil Burbank and the evil Hyperion.
 Alongside the Squadron, he was mind-controlled by the Overmind.
 Cap'n Hawk and the Squadron were used as pawns in the Overmind's conquest of Earth-712.
-The Squadron members were freed by the Defenders, and the two teams battled and defeated the Overmind and his ally Null, the Living Darkness.
+The Squadron members were freed by the Defenders, and the two teams battled and defeated the Overmind and his ally Null the Living Darkness.